Last updated 30 September 2024

 How and where to apply

 A visa application must be made on the correct application form or online portal to be valid.
 Schedule 1 of the Migration Regulations 1994 (Cth) (Migration Regulations) lists the required form for each visa class.
-A sponsorship form may also be required.
-The forms can be found on the Department of Home Affairs (DHA) website.
-Increasingly, applications are lodged via online application portals.
+A sponsorship application may also be required.
+Most visas must now be lodged online using the Department of Home Affairs portal.
+However, some visas still use paper forms, and these can be downloaded from the Department of Home Affairs (Home Affairs) website.

 Fees